Umer-Amir/Play-With-Sand/README.md

 ### Acknowledgments

-- Special thanks to The Coding Train for guidance and inspiration in creating this simulator.
+- Special thanks to The [The Coding Train](https://www.youtube.com/@TheCodingTrain) for guidance and inspiration in creating this simulator.

 <img src="./public/images/ME.png" width="250" height="333" />